anshusinha26/Data-Science-Machine-Learning-Deep-Learning-and-AI/README.md

 ### Results

 After running the algorithm for a specified number of rounds, the notebook visualizes the results using a histogram.
 The histogram displays the number of times each ad was selected over the course of the experiment.

+# 🟪 Natural language processing (NLP)

+## 🔹 Bag of words -  Natural Language Processing

+This repository contains code for a natural language processing project that performs sentiment analysis on restaurant reviews.
+The goal is to classify the reviews as either positive or negative based on their text.

+### Project Overview

+The project includes the following steps:

+1. Importing the required libraries for data processing and analysis.
+2. Importing the dataset of restaurant reviews.
+3. Cleaning the text data by removing non-alphabetic characters, converting to lowercase, and applying stemming.
+4. Creating a bag of words model to represent the text data as numerical features.
+5. Splitting the dataset into training and test sets.
+6. Training a Naive Bayes model on the training set.
+7. Predicting the sentiment of the test set reviews.
+8. Evaluating the model performance using a confusion matrix and accuracy score.

+### Files

+- `Natural_language_processing.ipynb`: The Jupyter Notebook file containing the project code.

+### Dataset

+The dataset used in this project is named `Restaurant_Reviews.tsv`.
+It is a tab-separated values (TSV) file that contains a collection of restaurant reviews along with their corresponding sentiment labels (positive or negative).

+### Setup Instructions

+To run the code in this project, follow these steps:

+1. Clone the repository or download the `Natural_language_processing.ipynb` file.
+2. Install the required dependencies: numpy, matplotlib, pandas, nltk, and scikit-learn.
+3. Download the NLTK stopwords corpus by running `nltk.download('stopwords')`.
+4. Place the `Restaurant_Reviews.tsv` file in the same directory as the Jupyter Notebook file.
+5. Open the Jupyter Notebook and execute the code cells sequentially.

+Note: Make sure you have Python 3 and Jupyter Notebook installed on your system.

+### Results

+The model's performance is evaluated using a confusion matrix and accuracy score.
+The confusion matrix provides insights into the true positive, true negative, false positive, and false negative predictions.
+The accuracy score indicates the overall accuracy of the model in classifying the reviews.

+The project aims to demonstrate the application of natural language processing techniques for sentiment analysis.
+Feel free to explore the code and experiment with different algorithms or datasets.